jara001/f1tenth-rules/rules_v3.md

 Qualification is a session testing the autonomous capabilities of the racing car.

+_Felix: Is crash defined somewhere?
+Touching would be okay, right?
+Or is all kind of contact forbidden?
+Then we need to make it possible to do it_

+_J: Food for thoughts._

 - Complete a single lap without crashing into anything.
 Anything can be:

     - Track borders